The Magic Mineral: Iron

 If you suspect you or your child have low levels of iron, talk with your doctor about doing a ferritin test (see “Low-Iron Indicators,” below).
 Never start iron supplements without a blood test and your doctor’s approval.
 Too much iron can block the absorption of zinc, copper, and manganese.
 Keep iron supplements out of the reach of small children.

-Diet, not supplements, is the safest way to increase iron levels.
+Food choices, not supplements, is the safest way to increase iron levels.

 So-called heme iron, contained in animal products, like meats, poultry, and fish, is absorbed much more efficiently than non-heme iron, found in fortified cereals, whole grains, vegetables, legumes, and some fruits.
 You can increase iron absorption by serving these foods with those high in vitamin C — orange or grapefruit juice.